ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/member-profile.md

 You may specify the email address associated with the account as well as preferences related to receiving email.
 If you are not logged in with a Super Admin account, you will need to submit the password associated with the account in order to update these settings.
 The password is not required when the person editing is a Super Admin account.

-## Member Group Assignment
+## Member Roles assignment

-**Control Panel Location: `Members > Profile > Member Group`**
+**Control Panel Location: `Members > Profile > Member Roles`**

-This section allows you to set the Member Group for the current user.
-You can not change the group for Super Admins.
+This section allows you to set the Member Roles for the current user.
+You can not change the role for Super Admins.

+## Access overview

+**Control Panel Location: `Members > Profile > Access Overview`**

+Lists every permission the member has based on the Roles assigned.

 ## Blocked Members